 When a complaint is received, the Title VI Coordinator will assign a case number, construct a case file and maintain a log of the complaint and any appeals.
-The initial report will be forwarded to KYTC and/or TDOT, depending in which state the offense occurred, within seven (7) working days.
-The Title VI Coordinator will review the complaint information ask for any additional information if necessary.
-If the complaint is filed against a sub-recipient of the MPO, then a copy of the complaint will be forwarded to KYTC and/or TDOT Title VI Coordinator.
+The MPO will notify the complainant by mail that their complaint has been received and will be forwarded on to either KYTC or TDOT, who in turn, will send it onto the Federal Highway Administration (FHWA) for their review.
+FHWA will decide if the complaint is investigated or dismissed.
+The initial complaint will be forwarded to KYTC and/or TDOT, depending where the offense occurred, within seven (7) working days.
+The same process will occur if the complaint is filed against a sub-recipient of the MPO.

-- Request for Additional Information from Complainant: The Title VI Coordinator will review the complaint information, ask for any additional information if necessary. - Routing of Complaints: FHWA is responsible for all decisions regarding whether a complaint should be accepted, dismissed, or referred to another agency.
+3. Request for Additional Information from Complainant:

+The Title VI Coordinator will review the complaint information, ask for any additional information if necessary.

+4. Routing of Complaints:

+FHWA is responsible for all decisions regarding whether a complaint should be accepted, dismissed, or referred to another agency.